 Unfortunately we do not have much information on this photograph.

-What can you tell us about this scene?
+What can you tell us about this photograph?

 Please share with us in the comments section below!